Sandip-Dhakal/Python_class_files/README.md

     * Delete Dictionary Elements
     * Properties of Dictionary Keys
     * Built-in Dictionary Functions and Methods

-Functions	65
+17. Functions
-Pass by Reference vs Value	67
+    * Pass by Reference vs Value
-Function Arguments	68
+    * Function Arguments
-Required Arguments	69
+    * Required Arguments
-Keyword Arguments	69
+    * Keyword Arguments
-Default Arguments	70
+    * Default Arguments
-Variable-length Arguments	71
+    * Variable-length Arguments
-Anonymous Functions	72
+    * Anonymous Functions
-return Statement	73
+    * return Statement
-Scope of Variables	74
+    * Scope of Variables
-Global vs. Local variables	75
+    * Global vs. Local variables
-Things to know about functions	76
+    * Things to know about functions
-Iterators and generators	77
+18. Iterators and generators
-Modules	78
+19. Modules
-The import Statement	78
+    * The import Statement
-Executing Modules as Scripts	80
+    * Executing Modules as Scripts
-Locating Modules	81
+    * Locating Modules
-The PYTHONPATH Variable	81
+    * The PYTHONPATH Variable
-Namespaces and Scoping	81
+    * Namespaces and Scoping
-The dir( ) Function	83
+    * The dir( ) Function
-The globals() and locals() Functions	83
+    * The globals() and locals() Functions
-The reload() Function	84
+    * The reload() Function
-Packages in Python	84
+    * Packages in Python
-Object Oriented	86
+20. Object Oriented
-Overview of OOP Terminology	86
+    * Overview of OOP Terminology
-Creating Classes	87
+    * Creating Classes
-Creating Instance Objects	88
+    * Creating Instance Objects
-Accessing Attributes	88
+    * Accessing Attributes
-Built-In Class Attributes	90
+    * Built-In Class Attributes
-Destroying Objects (Garbage Collection)	92
+    * Destroying Objects (Garbage Collection)
-Class Inheritance	93
+    * Class Inheritance
-Overriding Methods	96
+    * Overriding Methods
-Base Overloading Methods	96
+    * Base Overloading Methods
-Overloading Operators	97
+    * Overloading Operators
-Data Hiding	98
+    * Data Hiding
-Exceptions Handling	99
+21. Exceptions Handling
-Standard Exceptions	99
+    * Standard Exceptions
-Assertions in Python	103
+    * Assertions in Python
-What is Exception?
-104
+    * What is Exception?
-The except Clause with No Exceptions	106
+    * The except Clause with No Exceptions
-The except Clause with Multiple Exceptions	107
+    * The except Clause with Multiple Exceptions
-The try-finally Clause	107
+    * The try-finally Clause
-Argument of an Exception	108
+    * Argument of an Exception
-Raising an Exception	110
+    * Raising an Exception
-User-Defined Exceptions	111
+    * User-Defined Exceptions
-Files I/O	112
+22. Files I/O
-Opening and Closing Files	113
+    * Opening and Closing Files	    *
-The file Object Attributes	116
+    * The file Object Attributes
-Reading and Writing Files	118
+    * Reading and Writing Files
-Reading and Writing using With Statement	119
+    * Reading and Writing using With Statement
-File Positions	120
+    * File Positions
-Renaming and Deleting Files	121
+    * Renaming and Deleting Files
-Directories in Python	123
+    * Directories in Python
-File and Directory Related Methods	125
+    * File and Directory Related Methods
-File Methods	125
+    * File Methods
-Multithreaded Programming	127
+23. Multithreaded Programming
-The Threading Module	128
+    * The Threading Module
-Creating Thread Using Threading Module	128 Synchronizing Threads
+    * Creating Thread Using Threading Module
-Multithreaded Priority Queue
+    * Synchronizing Threads